ayushbhardwaj10/PrivateEnergyPartners/README.md

 ##############################

 1. /signup API

    - used to sign up users.
    - Security : Performs Salting + hash function to store user's passwords.
 'Salting' is a powerful technique to avoid dictionary attacks by hackers by concatinating the Hash of the passwords and a unique salt value for the user and again hashing it to store as the password_hash for the user instead of storing the raw password which is highly vulnerable to data leaks.
    - handels if username already exists

+2. /login API
+   - logs in the user.
+   - To verify password, password_hash is used. pass_hash = hash(passHash from client + salting) is calculated and compared with password_hash stored in the backend.
+   - If yes return 200 OK with two JWT tokens : access tokens (valid for 15 minutes) and refresh tokens(valid for 2 days)
+3. @token_required

+   - it's used to protect the flask APIs that only the users with fresh JWT access token can access the resources.

+4. /refresh_token
+   - endpoint used to refresh the access token by providing the refresh_token and if refresh token is valid and fresh, returns a new access token to client.

 ##############################
 React